bellsovery/token-escrow/Readme.md

 # About
-Escrow smart contract for ERC20 tokens, which are operational on Ethereum blockchain
+Escrow smart contract for ERC20 tokens.

+This smart contract can be adapted to Ethereum, TRON, Ubiq, Matic network.